Acho Nwakanma: Early life and business

 After his National Youth Service Corps programme in Niger State, he continued his educational pursuit at the University of Lagos and obtained a Master of Science Degree in Clinical Biochemistry in 1985.
 Nwakanma got an appointment as a graduate assistant at the Department of Biochemistry, College of Medicine, University of Lagos from 1985 to 1986 marking the beginning of a short career in teaching.
 He later worked for Chemech Laboratories Nigeria Limited (now Chemiron International) Victoria Island, Lagos as a sales representative and later as zonal manager (East) from 1986 to 1989.
 His business interests span transportation, real estate, importation, and agriculture.
 He has a huge farm in Obingwa Local Government Area of Abia State.

+Acho Nwakama is a member of the National Organizing Committee of the first Nigeria-China Trade and Investment Forum.